 Proposition 20 Strengthens Penalties for Violent and Property Crimes – SUPPORT

-Rolls back Props 47 and 57, which have resulted in increase crime in California.
+Rolls back Props 47 and 57, which have resulted in increased crime in California.

 Proposition 21 Rent Control – OPPOSE